oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/_index.md

 Many storage providers will create a file system on the persistent volume which is owned by the `root` user.
-In those cases, you will need to update the file permissions or ownership so that the `oracle` user (`uid 1000`) that is used in the standard WebLogic Server images can write to the file system in the persistent volume.
+In those cases, you will need to update the file permissions or ownership so that the `oracle` user (`uid 1000`) that is used in the standard WebLogic Server images can write to the file system on the persistent volume.

 This sample will automatically set the owner of all files on the persistent volume to `uid 1000`.
 If you want to change that behavior, please edit `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain-job-template.yaml` and edit or remove the